QuentinJcb/QuentinJcb.github.io/sharpe.md

 ## Context

 Let's assume that for each small period of time (it could be 5 minutes, or 1 day), we have access to a prediction given by a weak classifier for the sign of the return of an asset on the next period.
 Therefore at time $$t$$, we forecast the sign of the return between $$t$$ and $$t + \delta t$$ and invest a value $$V$$.
-Typically, the accuracy of the prediction would be in the range [0.5, 0.6].
-What can we expect in terms of commulative return, volatility and Sharpe ratio?
+Typically, the accuracy of the prediction, that is the percentage of winning trades, would be in the range [0.5, 0.6].
+What can we expect in terms of commulative return, volatility and Sharpe ratio for this strategy?

 We assume a risk-free rate of zero.